frederikheld/treecam/src/camera/README.md

 ## Configure Features

+> Note: this part of the documentation is not correct in all aspects as the concept of modules is currently being replaced with the concept of services and features.

 The camera service has two main features, wich are being configured via `config.json`.

 Please rename `config.json_template` to `config.json` and fill in the values according to the detailled description below.